Nioxin Review: Can Shampoo Really Thicken Hair?

 Sodium benzoate and phenoxyethanol are synthetic preservatives, the latter of which was shown in a 2020 clinical trial to be toxic to human cells.

-A YouTube creator named Robin James tried Nioxin for four weeks and shared his thoughts on whether the treatment improved his hair thickness.
-He included a product demonstration as well as before-and-after images to analyze hair thickness:
+A YouTube creator named Robin James tried Nioxin for four weeks and included before-and-after images:

 Nioxin Hair Regrowth Treatment ingredients